code-with-amitk/Code-examples/Languages/Programming_Languages/c++/Standard_Template_Library/container_library/associative_containers/sorted_ordered/README.md

   cout << endl;
 ```

-#### d.
-Move ctr: Since C++11
+#### Move ctr     //Since C++11
-- Constructs the container with the contents of other using move semantics.
+Constructs the container with the contents of other using move semantics.
 ```cpp
   set<string> d(move(a));
   for(auto i : d)